Overview of the Human Rights Framework

 DEVELOPMENT OF INTERNATIONAL NORMS

-Classically, “human rights” protect individuals from government action which would threaten or harm certain freedoms thought to be fundamental, such as life, physical integrity, and liberty.
+Classically, “human rights” protect individuals from government action that would threaten or harm certain freedoms thought to be fundamental, such as life, physical integrity, and liberty.
 The human rights framework is, essentially, a set of rules governing State behavior vis-a-vis individuals and, at its most basic, prohibits States from depriving people of fundamental freedoms.
 Like national constitutions, which are covenants between governments and their citizens, international human rights treaties are covenants between States and the international community, whereby States agree to guarantee certain rights within their own territories.

-The driving idea behind international human rights law is that–because it is States who are in a position to violate individuals’ freedoms–respect for those freedoms may be hard to come by without international consensus and oversight.
+The driving idea behind international human rights law is that – because it is States who are in a position to violate individuals’ freedoms – respect for those freedoms may be hard to come by without international consensus and oversight.
 That is, a State which does not guarantee basic freedoms to its citizens is unlikely to punish or correct its own behavior, particularly in the absence of international consensus as to the substance of those freedoms and a binding commitment to the international community to respect them.

 However, the duties incumbent on States have come to include positive as well as negative obligations.
 This means that, in limited circumstances, States may have a duty to take proactive steps to protect individuals’ rights (rather than merely refraining from directly violating those rights), including from non-State action.
 In addition, demand for protections beyond the traditional civil and political sphere have increased the number and variety of interests which are now considered rights, particularly in the area of economic, social and cultural concerns.
+As such, we refer to States’ duties to: respect, protect, and fulfill the enjoyment of human rights.

 While the international human rights system implements the provisions of international human rights treaties, a variety of other sources are also relevant to the determination of individuals’ rights and States’ obligations.
 These include the judicial and quasi-judicial decisions of international and domestic courts on international human rights law or its domestic equivalents; the decisions of domestic and international courts on the related (but distinct) subject of international criminal law; and analysis and commentary by scholars and others.
 Of course, a necessary component of human rights protection is the factual research identifying the conditions which may constitute violations, which is conducted by intergovernmental organizations as well as civil society.